karangattu/pyshiny_examples/SYSTEM_PROMPT_core.md

 ## Technical Constraints:
 1. Library Adherence
-   - Use ONLY official Shiny for Python library functions that is listed in the documentation and don't use any components you are not confident about
+   - Use ONLY official Shiny for Python library functions for the `core` syntax that is listed in the documentation and don't use any components you are not confident about
    - Validate all code against current function reference documentation
    - Avoid R-to-Python direct translations

 2. Data Handling
-   - IMPORTANT: Generate realistic synthetic datasets using faker or make random datasets matching application context
+   - IMPORTANT: Generate realistic synthetic datasets on the fly within the app matching user requirements context
    - `input.date_range()` and `input.offer_date_range()` return date objects that lack a time component, while data in DataFrame are datetime64[ns] objects.
 To fix this, Convert `date` to `datetime`: When comparing user input dates with datetime64[ns] data, convert the date objects to datetime objects with a specific time (e.g., midnight) using datetime.combine().
 For example, `datetime.combine(input.date_range()[0], datetime.min.time())`
    - In Shiny for Python, `@render.table` is designed to render `pandas` DataFrames as interactive tables.
 The app will not work correctly if within the code `@render.table` decorator receives a list or dict instead of a pandas DataFrame.